Copywriting Clients from Hell ... and How to Handle Them

 - And much more....

-To order Copywriting Clients from Hell ... and get your FREE Bonus CD ... just click below now:
+To order Copywriting Clients from Hell ... and get your FREE Bonus CD and FREE bonus e-book ... just click below now:

 Bob has written copy for more than 100 clients including Phillips, Agora, KCI, 21st Century, Weiss Research, EBI Medical Systems, Sony, AT&T, Grumman, Crain Communications, McGraw-Hill, IBM, Intuit, Nortel, and AlliedSignal.

 Bob is the author of more than 70 books includingThe Complete Idiot's Guide to Direct Marketing (Alpha), The Ultimate Unauthorized Star Trek Quiz Book (HarperCollins), The "I Hate Kathie Lee Gifford" Book (Kensington), The Science in Science Fiction (BenBella), and, with Bo Dietl, Business Lunchatations (Penguin).